IBM/tensorflow-kubernetes-art-classification/README.md

 * [Google metadata for Met Art collection](https://bigquery.cloud.google.com/dataset/bigquery-public-data:the_met?pli=1): A database containing metadata for the art collection at the New York Metropolitan Museum of Art
 * [Met Art collection](link): A collection of over 200,000 public art artifacts, including paintings, books, etc.
 * [Kubernetes cluster](https://kubernetes.io): An open-source system for orchestrating containers on a cluster of servers
-* [IBM Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/container_index.html?cm_sp=dw-bluemix-_-code-_-devcenter): A public service from IBM that hosts users applications on Docker and Kubernetes
+* [IBM Cloud Container Service](https://console.ng.bluemix.net/docs/containers/container_index.html?cm_sp=dw-bluemix-_-code-_-devcenter): A public service from IBM that hosts users applications on Docker and Kubernetes

 ## Featured technologies